jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

    :align: center
    :width: 70%

-“\ **N =**\ ” This controls how many Figures Nika will avergae over.
+“\ **N =**\ ” This controls how many images Nika will avergae over.

 “\ **Skip Bad files**\ ” Enables to skip automatically processing of files, which have too low intensity (SetVariable control with limiting value appears when selected).
 Used to skip files which were accidentally NOT exposed in case of failing shutters or other issues.

-“\ **Min int =**\ ” This defines "bad Figure".
-Typically bad Figure has much lower intensity than good Figure (shutter did not open, instrument failed) and so one one set minimum intensity in Figure needed to consider such Figure a good one.
-If bad Figure is found, it is skipped.
-Note, that even bad Figures are counted in the "N" value.
+“\ **Min int =**\ ” This defines "bad image".
+Typically bad image has much lower intensity than good image (shutter did not open, instrument failed) and so one one set minimum intensity in image needed to consider such image a good one.
+If bad image is found, it is skipped.
+Note, that even bad images are counted in the "N" value.

-“\ **Display RAW data**\ ” will display in the Figure right of the panel the UNCORRECTED data file as loaded in.
+“\ **Display RAW data**\ ” will display in the image right of the panel the UNCORRECTED data file as loaded in.
 Values for the pixles are raw counts from the detector.

-“\ **Display Processed**\ ” will display in the Figure right of the panel the fully CORRECTED and CALIBRATED data.
+“\ **Display Processed**\ ” will display in the image right of the panel the fully CORRECTED and CALIBRATED data.
 The values for the pixles should be directly absolute intensity in this case.
-This choice is not available, if Figure was loaded through using “\ **Ave & Display sel.
+This choice is not available, if image was loaded through using “\ **Ave & Display sel.
 Files(s)**\ ”.
-In this case no processing of the Figure was done.
+In this case no processing of the image was done.
 Use button “\ **Convert sel.
 Files 1 at time**\ ” or the other buttons….
-Just remember, that only the last Figure is available for display.
+Just remember, that only the last image is available for display.

 “\ **Colors**\ ” Choice of color scales.
-These are now remebered on a given computer, the the last one should be reused next time.
+These are now remembered on a given computer, the the last one should be reused next time.
 Default is Terrain.

-“\ **Scale Img x**\ ” User can select how large the Figure shoudl be displayed on the screen.
-If input Figure is too large, set smaller so it fits on the screen (this should eb done automatically anyway), if it is small, scale up to have it cover larger fraction of the screen.
+“\ **Scale Img x**\ ” User can select how large the image shouLd be displayed on the screen.
+If input image is too large, set smaller so it fits on the screen (this should eb done automatically anyway), if it is small, scale up to have it cover larger fraction of the screen.

-“\ **Display beam center**\ ” will add circles in the Figure showing where beam center is set
+“\ **Display beam center**\ ” will add circles in the image showing where beam center is set

 “\ **Display sectors/Lines**\ ” will add lines showing sectors or lines, which are selected for data analysis (if any)

-“\ **Log Int display**\ ” will switch displayed Figure into log (intensity) or linear (Intensity).
+“\ **Log Int display**\ ” will switch displayed image into log (intensity) or linear (Intensity).

-“\ **Figure with Q axes**\ ” Appends Qx/Qy (or Qz/Qy) axes to displayed Figure.
-Note, when unchecked, it has to recreate the Figure, since these Q axes cannot be removed any other way.
+“\ **image with Q axes**\ ” Appends Qx/Qy (or Qz/Qy) axes to displayed image.
+Note, when unchecked, it has to recreate the image, since these Q axes cannot be removed any other way.

-“\ **Figure w/ Q axes with grid**\ ” Appends Qx/Qy (or Qz/Qy) axes to displayed Figure – with grid lines.
-Note, when unchecked, it has to recreate the Figure, since these Q axes cannot be removed any other way.
+“\ **image w/ Q axes with grid**\ ” Appends Qx/Qy (or Qz/Qy) axes to displayed image – with grid lines.
+Note, when unchecked, it has to recreate the image, since these Q axes cannot be removed any other way.

-“\ **Display Color Scale?**\ ” Appends color scale to Figure.
+“\ **Display Color Scale?**\ ” Appends color scale to image.

 “\ **User def.
-Min/Max?**\ ” Opens controls to set manually max and min intensity to display in the Figure.
-Does not change when new Figure is loaded.
+Min/Max?**\ ” Opens controls to set manually max and min intensity to display in the image.
+Does not change when new image is loaded.

-“\ **Sliders**\ ” Slide to set min and max intensity displayed in the Figure.
-Resets when new Figure is loaded.
+“\ **Sliders**\ ” Slide to set min and max intensity displayed in the image.
+Resets when new image is loaded.

 .. index::